Hertzole/advanced-level-editor/README.md

 - [x] Save all exposed values in play mode
 - [ ] Auto serialize unknown types
 - [ ] Unified serializer for binary and JSON
+- [ ] Menu items

 #### Optional
+What would be really nice to have before 1.0.0 verified.
 - [ ] Orientation gizmos
 - [ ] Scene grid
 - [ ] Manipulation handles